 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

 Founded in 1995, the Christian Research Ministry is a Calvinist organization in the United States.
 The founder and President of CARM is Matthew J. Slick.
-According to their about page “The Christian ministry is dedicated to the glory of the Lord Jesus Christ and the promotion and defense of the Christian Gospel, doctrine, and theology.
-In all our analyses we use the Bible as the final standard of truth in order to defend and promote Christianity.”
+According to their about page, “The Christian ministry is dedicated to the glory of the Lord Jesus Christ and the promotion and defense of the Christian Gospel, doctrine, and theology.
+In all our analyses, we use the Bible as the final standard of truth in order to defend and promote Christianity.”

 Funded by / Ownership

 The Christian Apologetics & Research Ministry is a 501(c)3 non-profit funded through donations.

 Before we begin the analysis, I think it is important to know what a Christian Apologist does.
 Quite simply, they are a branch of Christian theology that defends Christianity against objections through the use of the Bible, pseudoscience, philosophy, and moral persuasion.
 There are many types of apologetics that you can learn about here.

 In review, CARM provides information on various topics that they claim are supported or refuted by the bible.
 For example, they are anti-abortion and quote passages from the bible as a defense.
 They also provide resources to persuade or defend against atheists.
 When it comes to homosexuality, they again use the bible as a resource for their opposition to gay marriage or homosexual relations.
 Lastly, they do not support the theory of evolution and provide resources for their followers to argue claims against creationism.
 In general, there is very little evidence-based content on this website.